LuxDL/Lux.jl/docs/src/manual/nn_inside_gpu_kernels.md

     Currently this works only for inference.
 We will eventually test automatic differentiation using Enzyme.jl

+!!! danger "Batching"

+    In most usecases, this form of batching via embedding the neural network inside a GPU kernel is not recommended and will lead to suboptimal performance.
+Instead, batch the input data and let Lux handle the batching internally.

 ```@example nn_in_gpu_kernels
 using Lux, LuxCUDA, Random
 using KernelAbstractions, StaticArrays